Lafayette-FSAE/PacManFirmware/README.md

 This project provides the firmware for the ESP32 processor used on the [PacMan board](https://github.com/Lafayette-FSAE/PacMan).
 It provides essential functions for the board, including but not limited to, CAN Bus communication via the CANopen protocol, Pack e-ink Display operation, I2C-based CellMen communication, and other various important operational and safety checks.

+Tested and working on PacMan board version: 1.3

 ## Getting Started

 1. Install the [Arduino IDE](https://www.arduino.cc/en/main/software).
 Tested on version 1.8.10